-I’m not a new comer when it comes to home curing meat.
-Oh no – let us not forget The Beast of 2011 (my first attempt of home made pastrami) and the slightly furry pancetta that maybe didn’t get as much attention and love that it should of gotten.
+I’m not a newcomer when it comes to home curing meat.
+Oh no – let us not forget The Beast of 2011 (my first attempt of homemade pastrami) and the slightly furry pancetta that maybe didn’t get as much attention and love that it should have gotten.

 Now Lucy used agnus castus spice, lovage and rosemary to flavour her cure for the bacon.
 I went for crushed coriander seeds and plenty of black peppercorns as when grinding this mixture up, it embodies the exact flavour of pastrami which I adore.
 Not the most kosher flavour tie in but hey why not.